It costs a business an average of more than £30,000 to replace an employee.

 It's no good maintaining a library of resources if employees don't know where to find it, and there's little point in finding a selection of excellent MOOCs if you don't periodically inform staff about any available courses.

-One final tip we have is to keep checking in with staff every quarter to review their personal development - an annual review isn't enough.
+One final tip is to check in with staff every quarter to review their personal development.
+An annual review isn't enough.

 Personal development: key points